ehsandastani/Assembly/README.md

 </p>

 As you can see, we have some types of registers inside the CPU.

-Why do we have these registers?
+__Why do we have these registers?__
 * They are much faster than memory, especially because they are located inside the CPU.
 Accessing a memory location requires the use of a system bus, so it takes much longer.
 Accessing data in a register usually takes no time.
 Therefore, you should try to keep variables in the registers. register sets are very small and most registers have special purposes which limit their use as variables, but they are still an excellent place to store temporary data of calculations.
+Additionally, we can use them to address memory.

 ### General Purpose Registers
 The 8086 CPU has 8 general-purpose registers, each 16 bits in size.
 Each register has its own name: